photoelasticity/.github/profile/README.md

 ## Packages

 * PEGS-1.0: This is a fork from <https://github.com/jekollmer/PEGS>
-* PEGS-2.0: coming soon ... a more modular version of the above, with more community-contributed modules
+* PEGS-2.0: <https://github.com/photoelasticity/PeGS2> contains a modularized version which is more convenient to use and adapt, along with some new features.
 * Miro board: <https://miro.com/app/board/uXjVK6XCZyE=/>

 ## License